 Research Associate in the Department of War Studies

-This post will be offered on a full-time, fixed term post for 1 year.
+This post will be offered on a full-time, fixed term contract until 31 January 2025.

 The above list of responsibilities may not be exhaustive, and the post holder will be required to undertake such tasks and responsibilities as may reasonably be expected within the scope and grading of the post.